watfordjc/LTO-Encryption-Manager/README.md

 # LTO-Encryption-Manager
-LTO tape AES key management using SLIP-0021 symmetric key derivation from a BIP-0039 wallet mnemonic.
+**LTO-Encryption-Manager** will provide LTO tape AES key management using SLIP-0021 symmetric key derivation from a BIP-0039 wallet seed phrase.

+LTO-Encryption-Manager is part of the [**Data Backups and Archiving GitHub Project**](https://github.com/users/watfordjc/projects/2).

 This repository is a work in progress.